!! Before anything: make sure you made a backup!

 You are always making a backup before something like that.
 Right?

-If your website is more than few months old you know how surprisingly large your wp-content/uploads
+If your website is more than a few months old you know how surprisingly large your wp-content/uploads

 can become one day.
 You don’t know where all that stuff comes from and where it goes but it just occupies all free space on your web server.

-This post will help you define useless media correctly and get rid of it.
-Just watch out what you are doing as delete means delete.
+Here is how to define useless media correctly and get rid of it.
+Just watch out for what you are doing as delete means delete.

 Case 1: all images on your site are stored as WP attachments